-Jeneba Kanneh-Mason is fourteen years old and attends Trinity Catholic School in
+Jeneba Kanneh-Mason is fifteen years old and attends Trinity Catholic School in

 Nottingham.
 She started playing the piano at the age of three and, at the age of five, she

 began piano lessons with Brenda May.
 She held the Entrance Scholarship for The Royal

 Academy of Music, Primary Academy, studying piano with Patsy Toh and cello with Ben

 Davies and is now at Junior Academy.
 Jeneba gained Grade 8 Distinction on the piano at